 Since 2009, Edible Portland, a quarterly magazine published by Ecotrust, has recognized businesses and nonprofits in Oregon and Southwest Washington with the Local Hero Award for high standards in social and environmental practices, food sourcing, regional economic impact, and commitment to promoting a resilient food system.

 This year, thousands of you cast your votes in six categories — Farm, Restaurant, Food Artisan, Beverage Artisan, Nonprofit, and Retailer.
-Congratulations to this year’s Local Hero Award winners, who we announced and celebrated at a raucous party on June 12, 2014.
-Learn more about each winner in the Fall 2014 issue of Edible Portland, which you can pick up at Ecotrust (map), where we have an exhibit featuring illustrations of the winners through the end of September; at locations throughout the Portland metro area; and by subscribing.
+Congratulations to the 2014 Local Hero Award winners.
+Learn more about each winner in the Fall 2014 issue of Edible Portland.

 Beverage Artisan: Nossa Familia Coffee